You will find below the programme of the final STAGES Forum (5-6 Novmeber 2025) and the ETC International Theatre Conference (6-9 November 2025).

 STAGES Forum: ETC Theatre Green Book: Focus on Productions - Workshop

-- Paddy Dillon, Lisa Burger - Renew Culture
+- Paddy Dillon - Renew Culture

 Venue: Dailes Theatre, Breakout Room 2